-novel-stats produces word count statistics for novels written in Markdown format, including total word count, per-chapter word counts, per-act word counts, and counts by chapter "status."
+novel-stats produces word count statistics for novels written in Markdown format, including total word count, word count by status, and optionally per-chapter and per-act word counts.
 You might find this useful if you're already using tools like Git and Markdown processing as part of your writing workflow (or are looking to start) and want some basic statistics about your novel as you're writing it.

-novel-stats fairly particular about the format of the novel, and doesn't currently include much in the way of error checking.
+novel-stats is fairly particular about the format of the novel and doesn't currently include much in the way of error checking.
 Word counts may not be exact.

 Start by cloning the project with git.
-Then install it with Python's
+Then install it with pipx.
+Example:

 novel-stats takes a single argument: The path to your novel file in markdown format.
 For instance: